Top 4 Ways To Scan Your Brain

 This type of brain test gives more detail.
 It’s especially good at detecting and monitoring cancerous growths.
 CT scan is also useful for assessing the location and extent of brain injuries.

 MRI (magnetic resonance imaging) is also a non-invasive scanning technique.
 It uses a magnetic field and radio wave energy pulses to create a computer image.
 MRI presents a clearer picture with more detail than CT scans.
 Another advantage is that it doesn’t emit any radiation; this makes it completely safe with no side effects.

-Positron emission topography (PET) is a method of brain test that uses radioactive atoms.
-These atoms, called "radionuclides," decay quickly and emit gamma radiation which can be measured and monitored on a computer.
-First, they inject a small amount of glucose containing the nuclides into your body; then, they monitor the decay.
-A very small amount is used so it's completely safe.
-This method is especially useful for showing the chemical structure and functions in the brain.
+Positron emission tomography (PET) is a method of brain test that uses radioactive atoms.
+These atoms, called “radionuclides,” decay quickly and emit gamma radiation which can be measured and monitored on a computer.
+First, they inject a small amount of glucose-containing the nuclides into your body; then, they monitor the decay.
+A very small amount is used so it’s completely safe.
+This method is especially useful for showing the chemical structure and functions of the brain.

 MagnetoEncephaloGraphy records magnetic fields that occur naturally in the brain in order to map it.
 This method can be used as a brain test but is most often used in researching different areas of the brain.
 As a brain test, it is usually used as a diagnostic tool, allowing doctors to perfectly map out their surgery before they start.
 Because it measures electrical currents, it’s also good for treating epilepsy.
 It works in much the same way as electroencephalography (EEG) does, but is much more accurate.

 A brain test can tell doctors where a problem is located in the brain.
 It can be used successfully to diagnose injuries and illnesses that affect the brain.
 A brain test is also an essential component in treating cancerous growths in the brain.